tinder-bot/.github/profile/README.md

-## What’s the Best Tinder Bot for OnlyFans?
+## What’s the Best Tinder Bot?

-**[Onimator](https://onimator.spp.io/r/014OV0) is the best Tinder bot for OnlyFans growth in 2025 due to its AI chat, multi-device scaling, and hands-free automation features.**
+**[Onimator](https://onimator.spp.io/r/014OV0) is the best Tinder bot due to its AI chat, multi-device scaling, and hands-free automation features.**

 For agencies and marketers tired of failed GitHub scripts or Fiverr delays, [Onimator](https://onimator.spp.io/r/014OV0) provides a plug and play solution that automates Tinder outreach.
 With features like auto swipe, AI-powered message sequences, emulator compatibility, and SMS/IP spoofing baked in, it delivers unmatched efficiency.
 It is built for scale, handling multiple accounts, devices, and regions, and priced to grow with your operation.
 Ideal for OnlyFans agencies, bloggers, or affiliate marketers needing targeted, real-time Tinder engagement without technical setup.